rikluost/athlete_hr_predict/README.md

 ### Model validation plots

  The model validation plots are shown for 10-second, 20-second and 40-second predictions below.
-The distribution of residuals on the left-hand side plot seems to follow near-Gaussian distribution for all prediction times; however the distributions are getting wider the further we are trying to predict.
+The distribution of residuals on the left-hand side plot seems to follow near-Gaussian (Gauss, C. F., 1809) distribution for all prediction times; however the distributions are getting wider the further we are trying to predict.
 There is very little notable skewness, and the mean is near to the centre.
 The shape in the QQ plot is similar between the models to all previous models indicating that the distribution of the residuals is tail heavy at different scales between the models.

  The residuals' distribution over the range of the predicted values and the data collection duration are shown below.
 The residuals seem homogenous across the range of predictions and over the whole data collection period.